grassroot72/fbputs/README.md

 ```
 ./fbputs

-If you run this program with no arguments, it will show you some demo contents of the following files:
+If you built with "-D DEMO" and run this program with no arguments, it will show
+you some demo contents of the following files:
   -- UTF-8-LF.txt
   -- UTF-8-CRLF.txt
   -- UTF-16-LF.txt